DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

 ## Tuesday

+- When exporting from Reaper make sure not to clip.
+You can set a limiter on render, but this may result in bad sounding SFX because of compression.
 - [Game Audio with Unity and Wwise Part 1: Intro and Installation](../lectures/week-7/part-1-intro-and-installation/)

 > [Project 2: First Person actions in Wwise](x-devonthink-item://BF92422A-DDC8-462B-8668-4692381000EE) - DUE 3/21, after spring break